Explaining OnRoute results

 Surely, it's possible to use the more verbose input as well, however the solver doesn't need it.
 The lean representation of the solution is simply more developer friendly when solutions get tweaked or when they are built up from the ground and it suffices as input.

-Below, rather than a solve request, we create an evaluate request.
+request.
 The flow is entirely analogous, with the internal difference that the solution you pass in the request is interpreted as a fact.
-Not changing the order sequence should give the same score as before when you GET this evaluate job.
+Not changing the order sequence should give the same score as before when you GET

 HTTP POST https://api.solvice.io/evaluate